Nick tells his story of how the tight-knit Washington, D.C., tech community prepared him for his move to the competitive culture of Silicon Valley.

 Al-Dorani is using the skills she learned at Kogod to get her company Raw Me, a raw food and juice store, off the ground in Qatar.
 "I want to keep helping others, especially women and entrepreneurs, that's what I've always wanted to do."

-Paradise believes there's a right person for every job.
-He paired this belief with the management and consulting skills he learned at Kogod to found Sysazzle, a national staffing and recruiting company.
-"If more people took the time to just answer questions when they could...the world would be a different place," he said.
+Paradise believes there is a right person for every job.
+He paired this belief with the management and consulting skills he learned at Kogod's MBA program.
+After graduation, he founded his own start-up, Sysazzle, a national staffing and recruiting company.

 Bridges started out in the finance world after Kogod.
 But when he felt his creativity waning, he struck out on his own, turning a hobby into a full-time photography business.
 "It's not a complete day unless I have worked 15 hours," he said.